Is there a link between mood, rest, and recovery?

 However, we do recommend taking your MethylPro in the morning, rather than before bed.
 L-Methylfolate, along with other B-vitamins, can promote alertness, more energy, and your ability to focus.
 These are terrific benefits during the day, but generally not the way we want to feel while sleeping.

 If you have trouble with sleep or feeling rested in the mornings, try taking your MethylPro after breakfast.
-Then, take a sleep support supplement like R.E.M.
-Maintenance in the evening to help you settle for bed.
+Then, take a sleep support supplement in the evening to help you settle for bed.

 Back to MethylPro Blog